Doctorate in Educational Leadership

 Community College Leadership Specialization

-Students wishing to specialize in Community College Leadership and to have that specialization show on their transcript will need take two additional required classes (EDUC 436 , Policy, and Politics, and EDUC 437 ).
-One of these courses may count as an elective in the program, but students wishing the Community College Specialization must complete 84 units in their degree program.
-The two required courses are described below, and will typically be offered in alternating years either during regular academic year or in the summer.
+Students wishing to specialize in Community College Leadership and to have that specialization show on their transcript will need to take two additional required classes (EDUC 438 California Community College History, Politics and Policy .
+One of these courses may count as an elective in the program, but students wishing the Community College Specialization must complete 84 credits in their degree program.
+The two required courses will typically be offered in alternating years either during the regular academic year or in the summer.

 - Multiple Subject Credential